4Catalyzer/found/README.md

 `<Link>` accepts the following props:

 - `to`: a [location descriptor](https://github.com/4Catalyzer/farce#locations-and-location-descriptors) for the link's destination
+- `exact`: if specified, the link will only render as active if the current location exactly matches the `to` location descriptor; by default, the link also will render as active on subpaths of the `to` location descriptor
 - `activeClassName`: if specified, a CSS class to append to the component's CSS classes when the link is active
 - `activeStyle`: if specified, a style object to append merge with the component's style object when the link is active
 - `activePropName`: if specified, a prop to inject with a boolean value with the link's active state
-- `exact`: if specified, the link will only render as active if the current location exactly matches the `to` location descriptor; by default, the link also will render as active on subpaths of the `to` location descriptor
-- `Component`: if specified, the custom element type to use for the link; by default, the link will render an `<a>` element
+- `as`: if specified, the custom element type to use for the link; by default, the link will render an `<a>` element

-`<Link>` forwards additional props to the child element.
-If you need to pass in additional props to the custom link component that collide with the names of props used by `<Link>`, specify the optional `childProps` prop as an object containing those props.

 A link will navigate per its `to` location descriptor when clicked.
 You can prevent this navigation by providing an `onClick` handler that calls `event.preventDefault()`.

+`<Link>` accepts a function for `children`.
+If `children` is a function, then `<Link>` will render the return value of that function, and will ignore `activeClassName`, `activeStyle`, `activePropName`, and `as` above.
+The function will be called with an object with the following properties:

+- `href`: the URL for the link
+- `active`: whether the link is active
+- `onClick`: the click event handler for the link element

+Otherwise, `<Link>` forwards additional props to the child element.

 If you have your own store with `foundReducer` installed on a key other than `found`, use `createConnectedLink` with a options object with a `getFound` function to create a custom link component class, as with `createConnectedRouter` above.